Oscar winner and groundbreaking star Sidney Poitier dies

 Few movie stars, Black or white, had such an influence both on and off the screen.
 Before Poitier, the son of Bahamian tomato farmers, no Black actor had a sustained career as a lead performer or could get a film produced based on his own star power.
 Before Poitier, few Black actors were permitted a break from the stereotypes of bug-eyed servants and grinning entertainers.
 Before Poitier, Hollywood filmmakers rarely even attempted to tell a Black person’s story.

 Messages honoring and mourning Poitier flooded social media, with Whoopi Goldberg writing on Twitter: “He showed us how to reach for the stars.”
 Tyler Perry on Instagram wrote: “The grace and class that this man has shown throughout his entire life, the example he set for me, not only as a Black man but as a human being will never be forgotten.”
+And musician Lenny Kravitz wrote that Poitier “showed the world that with vision and grace, all is possible.”

 Poitier’s rise mirrored profound changes in the country in the 1950s and 1960s.
 As racial attitudes evolved during the civil rights era and segregation laws were challenged and fell, Poitier was the performer to whom a cautious industry turned for stories of progress.